FrenzY8/save-dat-stealer/README.md

 We will not be held responsible for anything that happens to the Victim, the Perpetrator.
 This code is only distributed and is not recommended to be used TO PUBLIC (including-abuse) Only fools trade(buy/sell) this Code.
-- All risks are in your hands.
+- All risks are in your handss.